RetroDECK/ES-DE/THEMES-DEV.md

 * The `video` element properties `showSnapshotNoVideo` and `showSnapshotDelay` have been removed
 * The ambiguous `alignment` property has been replaced with the `horizontalAlignment` and `verticalAlignment` properties (the same is true for `logoAlignment` for the `carousel` component)
 * The `forceUppercase` property has been replaced with the more versatile `letterCase` property
+* The carousel text element hacks `systemInfo` and `logoText` have been removed and replaced with proper carousel properties
 * Correct theme structure is enforced more strictly than before, and deviations will generate error log messages and make the theme loading fail
 * Many additional elements and properties have been added, refer to the [Reference](THEMES-DEV.md#reference) section for more information